OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

 * **Fast Provisioning**

-  * Automatic provision of Virtual Machines from a Template catalog
+  * Automatic provision of Virtual Machines and Services (Multi-VM applications) from a Template catalog
   * VM Template cloning and editing capabilities to maintain Template catalog
+  * Automatic execution and scaling of multi-tiered applications
   * Snapshotting

 * **Security and Resource Consumption Control**